Donald M. Anderson

 Prior to 1972, PSP toxicity was historically restricted to the far eastern sections of Maine near the Canadian border, with the first documented PSP in Maine in 1958.
 In 1972, a massive, visible red tide of Alexandrium fundyense stretched from southern Maine through New Hampshire and into Massachusetts, causing toxicity in southern areas for the first time.
 Virtually every year since the 1972 outbreak, western Maine has experienced PSP outbreaks, and on a less-frequent basis, New Hampshire and Massachusetts have as well.
 This pattern has been viewed as a direct result of Alexandrium cysts being retained in western Gulf of Maine waters once introduced there by the 1972 bloom.
 Between 1994 and 2004 there was virtually no toxicity in Massachusetts Bay (see figure).

 Significant regional-scale Alexandrium fundyense blooms occurred in both 2005 and 2006.
 The 2005 event was longer, extended further to the south and had higher cell concentrations and shellfish toxicities.
 In 2007, toxicity was restricted to sections of Eastern and Western Maine.
 A large, offshore bloom was documented on Georges Bank as well.
 In 2008, a significant regional-scale Alexandrium fundyense bloom occurred.
 Toxicity was particularly high in eastern Maine but also extended south to Massachusetts Bay and parts of Cape Cod.
 An offshore bloom of the species was also detected on Georges Bank.
 It is noteworthy that this bloom was predicted several months in advance based on the abundance of A. fundyense cysts in Gulf of Maine sediments (see press release).
 The 2009 bloom began with the "typical pattern" of toxicity in and near Casco Bay, expanding to western Maine, New Hampshire, and Massachusetts with a subsequent decrease in early June.
 However, mid to late June showed a dramatic increase in cell abundance in the Bay of Fundy, and shortly thereafter in eastern Maine.
 Toxicity then spread rapidly along the entire Maine coast, which had very high levels of toxicity through much of the summer.
 A "red water" bloom of A. fundyense was observed in early July near Portsmouth, NH.
 The 2010 bloom season was marked by low toxicity and low numbers of cells throughout the region.
 2011 proved to be a moderate year, with closures in western Maine to the south shore of Boston, while eastern Maine saw closures in the easternmost regions, bordering Canada.
 2012 was also a moderate year with toxicity throughout most of eastern Maine and western Maine down to the New Hampshire / Massachusetts border.
 Parts of Massachusetts Bay were also closed.
+2013 and 2014 were marked by low toxicity thorughout the region.

 Details on these bloom events are provided in separate sections, accessed through the navigation buttons to the left.